 issue a paycheck.

 - How do I know if I am eligible for Federal Work Study or CCRI Student Help?
-Your supervisor should complete all required forms and send to the Career and Internship
+Your supervisor should complete all required forms and send to the Financial Aid

 - Once the supervisor has completed my paperwork, what do I do with it?
-In order for the student to be paid, the department must first submit the all required
+In order for the student to be paid, the supervisor must submit the all required

-documents to the Career and Internship Office, Liston Campus (Providence) for student
+documents to the Financial Aid Office, for student employment consideration.
+The Financial

-employment consideration.
-The Career and Internship Office will forward the paperwork
+Aid Office will forward the paperwork to payroll.

 - Can I drop off my student employment authorization?
-No, all authorization must be sent by your supervisor.
+No, all authorization must be completed online.

-break periods, you may work up to but may not exceed 15 hours per week if funding
+may work up to but may not exceed 15 hours per week if funding is available.

 - If I am on academic probation, can I apply for student employment?
 Yes, however, you will only be authorized to work for one semester.
 If your status